 How long, O Lord?
 Wilt thou forget me to the end?
 How long wilt thou hide thy face from me?

-How long shall I take counsel in my soul, having sorrows in my heart every day?
+How long shall I take counsel in my soul, having sorrows in my heart day by day?
 How long will my enemy be exalted over me?

 Consider and hear me, O Lord my God, enlighten my eyes, that I may not sleep in death,

-Lest my enemy say: I have prevailed against him; for my persecutors rejoice when I am shaken.
+Lest my enemy say: I have prevailed against him; lest my persecutors rejoice when I am shaken.

 But I have trusted in thy mercy, my heart shall rejoice in thy salvation.